brianhoangnhatnguyen/python/README.md

 ##### Python
 ###### Python

-## This is a repository for storing all of my Python related notes from VS Code.
+## This repository stores all of my Python-related notes from VS Code.